 Save Money by Increasing Attic Insulation in Livermore

-Having the correct amount of insulation in your attic can make your Livermore home more comfortable all year long.
-Increased energy efficiency could also help you save money on utility expenses.
+Having the right amount of insulation in your attic can make your Livermore home cozier all year long.
+Increased energy efficiency could also help you save money on utility bills.

 Do you have the correct amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. lack enough insulation.
-If every home in the country was properly insulated to modern building code, the Boston University School of Public Health determined it would cut electric consumption by 37 billion kilowatts.
+If every home in the country was suitably insulated to current building code, the Boston University School of Public Health determined it would slash electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes each year!

 Does My Home Have Enough Attic Insulation?

-You can measure existing insulation to find out if you have enough in your attic.
-If it’s less than 7” deep, your home is doesn’t have enough insulation.
+You can check existing insulation to find out if you have enough in your attic.
+If it’s lower than 7” deep, your home is underinsulated.
 In Livermore, 16-18” deep is recommended.

 Additionally, if your home is more than 10 years old, you’ll likely need increased attic insulation in your Livermore home.

-Strengthening your insulation levels could positively change your energy bills, saving you up to 20 percent.** It can be a vapor barrier against humidity, stop air leaks and may limit wear and tear on your HVAC system.
+Building up your insulation levels could positively change your energy bills, saving you up to 20 percent.** It can be a vapor barrier against humidity, stop air leaks and may restrict wear and tear on your HVAC system.

 Types of Attic Insulation